neuronsimulator/nrn/docs/dev/data-structures.rst

         return 42;
       }

-[actually this version is not tested] gives essentially the same memory layout as the example using ``std::array<float, 42>``, but it has the major advantage that ``42`` can be replaced with a value that is only known at runtime.
+gives essentially the same memory layout as the example usin ``std::array<float, 42>``, but it has the major advantage that ``42`` can be replaced with a value that is only known at runtime.

 The memory layout when ``array_dimension()`` returns two is shown below.
 In the figure, the container ``size()`` is three.